6865

 • SNMP managers to listen for SNMP trap/inform messages from agents on UDP port 162.

 For example, a NetGuardian RTU (an SNMP agent), might send a trap message to an SNMP manager on port 161.
-Later, the SNMP manager might send a SET command to toggle one of the NetGuardian's 8 control relay outputs.
+Later, the manager might send a SET command to toggle one of the NetGuardian's 8 control relay outputs.

 SNMP Message Types

+Each version of the protocol relies on specific message types to perform its operations effectively.
 SNMP defines several types of protocol operations, including:

 • Trap: An asynchronous notification from agent to manager.
 Trap messages are the lifeblood of a typical SNMP implementation.